Conservatories are an extremely popular addition to any kind of property, but they sadly do not last forever.

 Do you need planning permission to change conservatory into a room?

-Planning permission can be somewhat of a hassle to get done, but it is often a necessary requirement when having structures installed on your property, including extensions.
+Permission can be somewhat of a hassle to get done, but it is often a necessary requirement when having structures installed on your property, including extensions.

-However, there have been recent changes in legislation, allowing for more leniency when it comes to what structures require planning permission and which ones don’t.
-For example, as long as your conservatory or extension roof does not exceed the height of your original property, you do not have to get planning permission to get one installed.
+However, there have been recent changes in legislation, allowing for more leniency when it comes to what structures require permission and which ones don’t.
+For example, as long as your conservatory or extension roof does not exceed the height of your original property, you do not have to get permission to get one installed.

-Transform Your Conservatory With Double Glazing on the Web
+Transform Your Conservatory

 If you have any questions about any of our products or services, why not give us a call or leave us a message through our online contact form, and one of our friendly and helpful team members will be on hand to assist you as soon as possible.